esadek/sample-transformations/README.md

 ## Getting Started

-The sample user transformations included in this repository can be added via the RudderStack dashboard.
+The sample transformations included in this repository can be added via the RudderStack dashboard.

 Adding a new user-defined transformation function is quite simple: